drug-design/course/docs/chapters/adme-case-studies.md

 #### Affinity for Cardiac Na+/K+ ATPase (2/2)
 *[Affinity]: The affinity of a ligand is its ability to bind to its biological target.

-Affinity is shown as reciprocal to give the figure a common axis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/affinity-for-cardiac-nak-atpase-22-9e054555'><i class='fa fa-play' aria-hidden='true'></i></button>Affinity is shown as reciprocal to give the figure a common axis.
 Over 4 log units span the differences in affinity (Human affinity being much higher, therefore concentrations in rat would need to be 10,000 times higher than those in man to elicit the same effect on the heart.
 Such high concentrations are probably not achievable and would also cause effects on other related proteins.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[Affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer